 Print Temperature Range: 250°C

-ASA is water-resistant, UV-resistant and robust but produces a great surface finish making it a great material when you are producing final pieces in 3D for machinery, prototypes, automotive industry, and outdoor applications.
+ASA is water-resistant, UV-resistant and robust but produces a great surface finish making it a great material when you are producing final pieces in 3D for machinery, prototypes, the automotive industry, and outdoor applications.

 - Robust